 But there was only the echo that returned his words.
 He repeated:

 – I am the king !
 Come back here!
 I order you!

-After a brief moment, a small voice was heard.
+After a long moment, a small voice was heard.
 He searched for the source but found nothing.
 So, he calmed down and listened:

-– You cannot make yourself obeyed by raging!
-You are no longer a king!
-You have no kingdom.
-The kingship is in the presence of these people whom you have driven back from their homes.
-They can find a new king, but you cannot find new people; otherwise, it would not be an easy task.
+– You cannot make yourself obeyed by cracking down!
+Look! you’re not even a king anymore!
+You no longer have a kingdom.
+Royalty takes place in the presence of thgose people whom you have driven from their homes.
+They can find a new king, but you …

 King Toquet, confused, exclaimed:

 – What is this little voice that dares to advise me.
 Tomorrow, at dawn, I do not want to hear any small voice in my kingdom!